mikethreels/weather_app/README.md

 # Weather App

-This Weather App project is created to test my knowledge about asynchronous communication with promises or async/await and when to use them.
+This Weather App project is created to test knowledge about asynchronous communication with promises or async/await and when to use them.

 ![screenshot](./src/images/app_screenshot.png)